Subhrima/Demo-doc/README.md

 # Demo-doc
-Using all git commands & features
+Using all git commands & features;
 Created s asimple pong game using HTML, CSS and JavaScript